 Due to the widespread use of asbestos in railroad cars and buildings, anyone who traveled by train was at risk of asbestos exposure, with the greatest level of risk being to those who directly constructed or repaired railroad tracks, railroad cars, and buildings.

-Those who were not directly working with asbestos products but had family members who did are at risk of exposure.
+Those who were not directly working with asbestos products but had family members who were at risk of exposure.
 Asbestos fibers cling to clothing, hair, and skin, meaning that a railroad worker could have unknowingly exposed their family when they came home from work.
-Research has shown, however, that the workers who actively worked on railways and rail cars have three times the risk of developing an asbestos-related disease than non-railway workers do.
+Research has shown, however, that the workers who actively work on railways and rail cars have three times the risk of developing asbestos-related diseases than non-railway workers do.

 Many cases have been brought forward of railroad workers who were heavily exposed to asbestos and suffered years later from asbestos-related diseases.
 The railroad companies knowingly exposed their workers to the harms of asbestos, despite knowing it put their employees at risk, and they didn’t warn them of the dangers.
 If you are included in this group or have family members who fell ill as a result of your exposure, you may be able to obtain compensation.
 Our lawyers may be able to fight on your behalf to ensure you receive compensation for all you’ve endured and the medical bills you now have to deal with.<